mmtrebuchet/bpreveal/doc/text/workflow.rst

 8. Use the motif mapping tools :py:mod:`motifSeqletCutoffs<bpreveal.motifSeqletCutoffs>`, :py:mod:`motifScan<bpreveal.motifScan>` and :py:mod:`motifAddQuantiles<bpreveal.motifAddQuantiles>` to map the
    discovered motifs back to the genome.
+9. Use the plotting utilities in :py:mod:`plotting<bpreveal.plotting>` to make impressive graphics with your results.

 With bias removal
 -----------------